-As a disposable commodity it’s easy to see why people choose cheap filters for their spray booth, but the choice you make when choosing your filters has an impact not only on the efficiency and longevity of your spray booth but also has a direct impact on the quality of the finished product and more importantly the safety of your workforce.
+As a disposable commodity, it’s easy to see why people choose cheaper options for their spray booth filters.
+Still, the choice you make when choosing your filters has an impact not only on the efficiency and longevity of your spray booth, but also its effect on the quality of the finished product and more importantly, the safety of your workforce.

 What are the different types of spray booth filters?

 There are a variety of different spray booth filters that you need to be aware of to ensure that your spray booth produces the best possible performance.